 What is lactation?

-This phenomenon is triggered in particular by the fall in placental hormones following expulsion of the placenta.
+This phenomenon is triggered by the fall in placental hormones following expulsion of the placenta.
 In addition, prolactin, one of the lactation hormones, is produced in greater quantities and gradually released to activate milk secretion.

 What is colostrum?

-Colostrum then gives way to a more fluid, white transition milk, before giving way to whiter, lactose-rich breast milk.
-These are very rich in calories, sugar and fat, and therefore help the baby to grow in size and weight.
+Colostrum then gives way to a more fluid, white transition milk, before giving way to the whiter, lactose-rich breast milk.
+These are very rich in calories, sugar and fat, and therefore help the baby grow in size and weight.

-When does the milk come in and what are the signs?
+When does the milk come in, and what are the signs?

 The onset of lactation generally occurs on the second or third day after childbirth.